 Pressure cookers rely on high pressure to cook foods quickly, trapping extremely hot liquid and food.
 If the appliance happens to break or fail due to defects in materials or design, an accident may occur involving spills and explosions.

 Each year, defective pressure cookers are recalled by appliance manufacturers and the U.S. Consumer Product Safety Commission (CPSC).
 However, by the time the specific defective models are recalled, consumers may have already suffered serious injuries.

 In fact, many recalls are not initiated until injuries are reported or lawsuits hold companies accountable for the damages they have caused.
 Victims of defective products and their attorneys have the right to file claims against any company who sells and distributes dangerous defective kitchen appliances like pressure cookers.

 Joe Lyon is a highly-rated Cincinnati recall lawyer and Ohio product liability attorney representing plaintiffs nationwide in a wide variety of consumer product liability and Faulty Pressure Cookers.

-Pressure Cooker Failure
+Pressure Cooker Explosions